The United States of Dental Assisting

 Attend a CODA-accredited program

-If you can, attending a Commission on Dental Accreditation (CODA)-accredited program is a good idea, since many states recognize or require these programs.
+Attending a Commission on Dental Accreditation (CODA) program is a good idea, since many states recognize or require these programs.
 DANB’s website includes a searchable map where you can look up dental assisting programs near you.
-The search also displays the program’s approvals or accreditation, so you can select the right one for you.
+The search also displays the program’s approvals or accreditation, so you can select the right one for your needs.

 Earn DANB certification